segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/candu/index.md

 Want to make product experiences more personal?
 Check out [Candu's Destination docs](https://segment.com/docs/connections/destinations/catalog/candu/).

-If there are any issues with how the events are arriving to Segment, please [contact the Candu support team](mailto:support@candu.ai).
+If you experience issues with how Candu events arrive to Segment, [contact the Candu support team](mailto:support@candu.ai).